JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   --query api
 ```

-The `oauth2PermissionScopes` collection contained a custom delegated scope published by the legacy application.

 > ![Legacy Application Exposed API Scope](evidence/07-legacy-api-scope.png)
-> *Highlighted: the legacy application's API configuration contains an enabled custom delegated scope, `Legacy.Sync`, establishing an additional OAuth access path.*
+> *Highlighted: an enabled custom delegated scope, `Legacy.Sync`, published under the legacy application's API configuration.*

-**Finding:** a third path existed, built on user consent rather than a credential.
-Credential rotation does not touch it.
+The legacy application publishes a custom scope.
+Another application can request delegated access to it through user consent, giving the attacker a third path that credential rotation does not touch.

 ---

 ## 5. Loot

+### Reviewing redirect URI configuration

 A published scope is only useful if something requests it and the authorization response reaches infrastructure the attacker controls.
-I inspected the second application's web configuration.
+I inspected the rogue application's web configuration.

 ```powershell
 az ad app show `